Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Subagent Delegation and Orchestration

 The summary-only return model is a deliberate context-conservation choice: conversation-based frameworks that share full transcript histories between agents risk context explosion as the number of agents grows.
 Even isolated-context parallelism carries substantial cost.
 Claude Code's agent teams consume approximately 7$\times$ the tokens of a standard session in plan mode~\citep{anthropic2025agentteams}, which makes summary-only return more critical when subagents are also in isolated contexts.

 For multi-instance coordination in agent teams, the harness uses file locking rather than a message broker or distributed coordination service~\citep{anthropic2025agentteams}.
-Tasks are claimed from a shared list via lock-file-based mutual exclusion, with lock files stored at predictable filesystem paths.
+Each teammate has its own inbox JSON file (\file{utils/teammateMailbox.ts}); task assignments and other inter-agent messages are pushed into the recipient's inbox under a per-inbox lockfile (\file{utils/lockfile.ts}), with files stored at predictable filesystem paths.
 This trades throughput for two properties: zero-dependency deployment (no external infrastructure required) and full debuggability (any agent's state can be inspected by reading plain-text JSON files).